SNodeC/snode.c/docs/logging/phase-1-context-lifecycle-correctness.md

 ## Context ordering and detach reason

-Generic framework context records now use Debug-level `Context attached` and `Context detached ...` messages.
+Generic framework context records use Debug-level `Context attached` and `Context detached ...` messages.
 Attach is emitted before the derived protocol context is notified, and detach remains derived-before-generic:

 ```text
 Context attached